paulbellamy/mango/README.markdown

   Provides JSONP support.
 If a request has a 'callback' parameter, and your application responds with a Content-Type of "application/json", the JSONP middleware will wrap the response in the callback function and set the Content-Type to "application/javascript".

+* Basic Auth

+  Usage: mango.BasicAuth(auth func(username string, password string, Request, error) bool, failure func(Env) (Status, Headers, Body))

+  Performs HTTP Basic Auth.
+The auth function returns true if the username and password are accepted.
+If failure is nil, a default failure page will be used.

 ## Example App

     package main